annotifyapp/annotifyapp.github.io/AI-arrhea.md

 In other words, AI is FANTASTIC for brainstorming and wild-ass ideation!
 Absolutely phenomenal!
 But trust it?
 ARE YOU KIDDING ME?!

 It's pretty good at getting grammar right.
 Sure!
 It can revise something in that AI-mimicked "professional tone."
 It makes headings congruent!
 WOW, IMPRESSIVE!
 It can even generate acceptable 1950s Beat poetry!
 It riffs on scripture!
-It quotes the classics, re-gurgs the Shakespearean pointlessness of a graduate program in English ... because it mimics style of well-worn cliches!
+It quotes the classics, re-gurgs the Shakespearean pointlessness of a graduate program in English ...

+... **because AI mimics style of well-worn cliches!**  *If we glance at it REALLY QUICKLY, without really looking at it, AI output *appears* to look like it might work, BUT ...*

 In programming, it can find missing punctuation or impossible-for-humans-to-see bugs in text to get syntax to compile!
-But can it be trusted with refactoring, architecture, engineering, and algorithmic thinking?
+But can AI be trusted with refactoring, architecture, engineering, and algorithmic thinking?
 HELL NO!
 But it CAN mimic the SOUND of those things and fool the imbeciles!

 # 100 Major Recent Developments in AI Engineering & Data Annotation